 Students who wish to do especially intensive work in one area of philosophy through extra work either in the Department of Philosophy or in related areas in other departments may be granted variances permitting them to do less than the norm in some other areas of philosophy, if this is required to allow them to pursue their special interests.
 Such variances will require approval of the department.
 There are, in addition, three specific alternative tracks that lead to the Ph.D. degree in philosophy, all of which provide special opportunities for combining the study of philosophy with other disciplines: the philosophy of science track, and the interdepartmental programs in classical philosophy and in political philosophy.
 For information about special programs, refer to the special programs page on our website.

-Please refer to our website, for detailed information on the department’s units and programs.
+Please refer to and navigate within our general website for detailed information on the department’s various units and programs.

 Every student must either demonstrate a reading knowledge of French or German, or else satisfy an alternative requirement before taking the general examination.
 (Those in the Interdepartmental Program in Classical Philosophy cannot take the alternative.)
 Reading knowledge is demonstrated by passing an examination on the translation of philosophical prose administered by two members of the Department of Philosophy.

 A student electing to satisfy the alternative requirement must either (1) complete a 10th distribution unit in any area of philosophy (see above) or (2) complete a unit of advanced work in another department, in accordance with a plan previously approved by the Graduate Committee of the philosophy department.
 (This may not be work also used to satisfy any other requirement.)